hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/05_models_policies_behaviours.md

 ### Policies

 Policies are changes in the model, which are wrapped in an undoable operation.
-Policies are passive, meaning they are triggered bei tool in the interaction process, e.g. a mouse click.
+Policies are passive, meaning they are triggered by tools in the interaction process, e.g. a mouse click.

 ### Behaviors